ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

 -   Corporate domain Windows machines (user PCs) are available

--   Octopus Authentication for Windows MSI wrapper is deployed on all corporate Windows machines (Windows users)
+-   Octopus Authentication for Windows is deployed on all corporate Windows machines (Windows users)

 -   Octopus Authentication for Mac is deployed (Mac users)